magnetikonline/ssh-diff/README.md

 ## Example
 Taking the following scenario:
-- Local server config files in `/myserver.domain/filesystem`
+- Local server configuration files in `/myserver.domain/filesystem`
 - Remote server is at `myserver.domain`
 - Current local user for login username (`magnetik` in this case); `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` for auth
 - Any remote file differences SCP'ed back to `/tmp/diffs`